Mattgaudet/Elevator-Simulation/README.md

   - Added Log.java, which is used for logging informational messages throughout the project.

 - Jarnail Singh
-  - README.txt: Added the README.md file, providing an overview and instructions for the project.
+  - README.md: Added the README.md file, providing an overview and instructions for the project.
   - Code Implementation: Added the project's starter code and implemented the logic for back-and-forth request ping between FloorSubsystem, Scheduler, and ElevatorSubsystem.

 - Laurence Lamarche-Cliche